Triple-stranded DNA: Peptide nucleic acids (PNA)

-Peptide nucleic acids are synthetic oligonucleotides that resist protease degradation and are used to induce repair at site specific triplex formation regions on DNA genomic sites.
-PNAs are able to bind with high affinity and sequence specificity to a complementary DNA sequence through Watson-Crick base pairing binding and are able to form triple helices through parallel orientation Hoogsteen bonds with the PNA facing the 5'-end of the DNA strand.
-The PNA-DNA triplex are stable because PNAs consist of a neutrally charged pseudopeptide backbone which binds to the double stranded DNA (dsDNA) sequence.
-Similar to homopyrimidine in TFOs, homopyrimidine in PNAs are able to form a bond with the complementary homopurine in target sequence of the dsDNA.
+Peptide nucleic acids are synthetic oligonucleotides that resist protease degradation and are used to induce repair at site-specific triplex formation regions on DNA genomic sites.
+PNAs are able to bind with high affinity and sequence specificity to a complementary DNA sequence through Watson-Crick base-pairing and are able to form triple helices through parallel orientation Hoogsteen bonds, with the PNA facing the 5'-end of the DNA strand.
+The PNA-DNA triplex is stable because PNAs consist of a neutrally charged pseudopeptide backbone which binds to the double stranded DNA (dsDNA) sequence.
+Similar to homopyrimidine in TFOs, homopyrimidine in PNAs is able to form a bond with the complementary homopurine in the target sequence of dsDNA.
 These DNA analogues are able to bind to dsDNA by exploiting ambient DNA conditions and different predicting modes of recognition.
 This is different from TFOs which bind though the major groove recognition of the dsDNA.

 One of the predicting modes of recognition used for recognition is through a duplex invasion.
 Within mixed A–T/G–C dsDNA sequence is targeted by a pair of pseudo-complementary (pc) PNAs which are able to bind to dsDNAs via double invasion through the simultaneous formation of diaminopurine (D) and thiouracil (U^{s}) which substitute for adenine and thymine, respectively.
 The pc PNA pair form a D-T and U^{s} -A and G-C or C-G Watson-Crick paired PNA-DNA helix with each of complementary DNA strands.
 Another form of recognized duplex invasion at targeted sequence can occur in dsDNA containing mixed T–C sequences.
 This form of duplex invasion is achieved through a complementary sequence of homopurine PNA oligomers.
 This triplex is formed from a PNA-DNA hybrid that binds anti-parallel with the complementary DNA sequence and results in a displaced non-complementary DNA strand.

 Additionally, PNA can be modified to form "clamp" triplex structures at the target site.
 One type of "clamp" formed is a bis-PNA structure, in which two PNA molecules are held together by a flexible linker such as 8-amino-3,6-dioxaoctanoic acid (O).
 The bis-PNA structure forms a PNA-DNA-PNA triplex at the target site, where one strand forms Watson-Crick base pairs with DNA in an antiparallel orientation and the other strand forms Hoogsteen base pairs with the homopurine DNA strand in the DNA-PNA duplex.
 A tail clamp PNA (tcPNA) is also another form of triplex clamp that can also be formed.
 TcPNAs contain an extended 5-10 bp tail that forms a PNA/DNA duplex in addition to a PNA-DNA-PNA "clamp".
 This allows for more specified PNA binding without the need for a homopyrimidie/pyridine stretch.
 These clamp structures had been shown to have high affinity and specificity.
 The addition of lysine residues to either or both ends of PNA's could be used to increase cellular uptake and binding.